the

 building of cribs in Malta was influenced mainly by the Neapolitan style which

 was quite popular in Europe till the end of the last century.
-This idea
+The

 ‘expensive’ statuettes at the time.
 The style did not represent much of a